hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 This should make TextEdit the currently active (frontmost) application, automatically launching it if it isn't already running.
 All application commands throw on failure, so don't forget to type Swift's `try` keyword before a command or else it won't compile.

-[TO DO: open TextEdit's SDEF documentation in Script Editor and summarize its contents and organization]
+[TO DO: open TextEdit's SDEF documentation in Script Editor and summarize its contents and organization; alternatively, bundle the MacOSGlues sdefs in AppleScriptToSwift and provide a menu and dictionary viewer for viewing them there]

-[TO DO: note that get/set aren't usually documented]
+[TO DO: note that get/set aren't normally documented in app dictionaries]

 ## Create a new document